youngjuncho/Orion/docs/03_Research/Supernova/Supernova_Watchlist_v1.md

 # Supernova Watchlist v1

-Version: 1.0
+Version: 1.1

 Status: Draft

-Last Updated: 2026-06-22
+Last Updated: 2026-06-23

 Depends On:

 * Supernova_Research.md
 * Supernova_Theme_Framework.md
-* Supernova_Scoring_Framework.md

 ---

 # Purpose

-This document defines the initial Supernova research universe.
+This document defines the monitoring universe for Supernova.

-The watchlist identifies category leaders, challengers, and candidate companies across the Orion 5D Megatrend Framework.

-The watchlist is used for research and monitoring purposes.

-Inclusion in this document does not imply portfolio approval.
+The Watchlist exists to support leadership monitoring and replacement evaluation for approved companies.

+The Watchlist is not a portfolio.

+The Watchlist serves as the research layer of Supernova.

 ---

 # Design Philosophy

-Supernova follows a theme-first approach.
+Supernova evaluates companies through the following structure.

 Theme